 Carbohydrates have earned themselves a bad rap.
 Over time, a food that provides us with energy has been vilified as the source of obesity.
-People trying to lose weight say they're "going off carbs" because they know they convert into sugar (the real evil).
-However, if you explore various examples of complex carbohydrates, you'll quickly see that not all carbs are bad.
+People trying to lose weight say they're going off carbs because they know they convert into sugar (the real evil).
+However, if you explore various complex carbohydrate examples, you'll quickly see that not all carbs are bad.

 These snacks tend to be classified as "high carb."
-However, this is an instance of "good carbs" where you'll find they're filling, low in sugar, and provide energy:
+However, these are examples of good carbs where you'll find they're filling, low in sugar and provide energy.

 Whole grains are complex carbohydrates that are not only filling but also nutrient-packed.
 Here are some of the healthiest options: